 California workers have laws that protect them from workplace discrimination and harassment.
-Unfortunately, there are many cases when workers face retaliation form their employers after protecting their rights from discrimination or harassment.
+Unfortunately, there are many cases when workers face retaliation form their employers after protecting their rights.
 Our Los Angeles employment law attorneys explain if California workers can file a retaliation suit against their employers.

 What Is Considered Retaliation?